-The annual Veterans’ Day Parade will be held on in downtown Austin, TX.
-The event kicks off at 9:30 AM from the Ann Richards Congress Avenue Bridge and travels up to the Texas State Capitol Building.
+The annual Veterans’ Day Parade will be held on Sunday, November 11, 2018, in downtown Austin, Texas.
+The event kicks off at 9:00 AM from the Ann Richards / Congress Avenue Bridge and travels up to the Texas State Capitol Building.
 Viewing is available all along Congress Avenue and there will be a reviewing stand at the Stephen F. Austin Hotel at Congress and 7th.
 Stay for the 11 AM Ceremony at the South steps of the state Capitol.

-This year's theme for the Travis County and City of Austin Veterans' Day Parade and Memorial Ceremony at the South Steps of the State Capitol will be the poppy.
+This year's theme for the Travis County and City of Austin Veterans' Day Parade and Memorial Ceremony at the South Steps of the State Capitol will be the World War I Centennial in Travis County.
+Many people will be wearing or passing out red poppies.
 The practice of wearing of poppies takes its origin from the poem In Flanders Fields, written in 1915 by John McCrae.

 We can always use extra funds to help support this event as the Parade is put on as a community service event and any monetary donations is used to support the parade.

 Parade Rules & Safety Guidelines